China: Typhoon Chanthu stalls offshore and begins to weaken | DW | 14.09.2021

 In China, Typhoon Chanthu, which had been churning towards the city of Shanghai, appeared to have stopped short of making landfall on Monday.
 While there has still been strong wind and heavy rain, its believed it would have been far worse had it made landfall.

 The AP news agency reported that transport links have been largely restored in the populous city, after flights at both Pudong and Hongqiao airports were suspended.
-Trains and subway stations were also shut, along with schools and offices.
+State affiliated media reported that both airports are operational.

 As Chanthu made its approach, authorities ordered the evacuation of around 100,000 people, state media reported.